restaumatic/purescript-specular/doc/FRP_internals.md

 - `compute :: EffectFn1 (Node a) (Optional a)` - Compute the node value, if none is returned then we don't change value and don't propagate.
 - `dependencies :: Effect (Array SomeNode)` - nodes which depend on this one.
 This is an `Effect` because they may change, and are computed dynamically in some cases (notably `bind`).

+# Connectivity

+Each node has a _reference count_, which is computed as the number of dependent nodes plus number of observers.
+If the reference count is zero, the node is said to be _disconnected_; otherwise it is _connected_.

+Node height is maintained only when the node is connected.
+Therefore it must be recomputed when a node becomes connected.

 # Utility types

 ## Optional